AntonyLeons/blog.leons.dev/_posts/2019-09-04-connecting-to-hull.md

 The rest of this tutorial is based on google calendar so if you're having trouble just switch.
 Then you'll have a calendar that looks as good as this, plus it's amazing for productivity once you sync up everything.

 # Email
-You can sync your Uni Email to your phone, very handy for people who forget to check their emails, I use Gmail but any client should work.
+You can sync your uni Email to your phone, very handy for people who forget to check their emails, I use Gmail but any client should work.
 * Go to settings and add account
 * Select Exchange or Office 365
 * your email is actually your computer login with @hull.ac.uk E.g 554537@hull.ac.uk.
 The newer emails may just work as the actual email these are from 2018 onwards with only @hull.ac.uk at the end.